PerziThomas/DA_Perzi_Ambrosch/source/User Interface and User Experience.md

 - Using a light theme instead of a dark theme
 - Using shadows instead of borders for cards
-- Using blue (specifically the companies brand colour) for accents
+- Using the colour blue for accents

+The specific shade of blue to be used was derived from the _Drivebox_ application logo, but this was altered in some places to increase readability of the user interface.

 ![UI Mockup before adaptations for integration.](source/figures/UI_Integration_before.jpg "Screenshot"){#fig:stress_one width=90%}
 \